-- 25. A draft Regulatory Impact Assessment of the Bill as introduced remains, currently under review and development to reflect the outcome of the Consideration Stage and any further Stages as relevant, but it is not available at this time.
-It has not been possible to fully cost and assess the impacts of the Bill as amended from the Consideration Stage at this time, due partly to the complexity and unknown impacts (including cost impacts) of setting an un-evidenced net zero emissions by 2050 target.
-Some of the potential costs and complexities related, are detailed in the 'Financial Effects of the Bill' section above. - 26.
-The Bill as amended does not specify the methods by which the greenhouse gas emissions' reductions by 2050, 2040, and 2030 targets, carbon budgets (5 year greenhouse gas emissions' caps and, soil quality and biodiversity targets), sectoral plans, and climate action plans (and targets within) are to be delivered.
-The actual impacts of meeting the targets, carbon budgets, sectoral plans and climate action plans depends on the measures and policies chosen.
-These policies will be set out in reports that are required to be produced for each carbon budget period, or as relevant through climate action plans, and sectoral plans under the Bill as amended.
-Policies to deliver carbon budgets, climate action plans and sectoral plans set under the Bill will, where applicable, be subject to a consultation process and their own impact assessments.
+24. A (partial) Regulatory Impact Assessment (RIA) has been carried out to estimate the costs and benefits of the Bill.
+The Bill does not specify the methods by which the emissions reductions targets and carbon budgets are to be delivered.
+The actual impacts of meeting the targets and carbon budgets depends on the measures and policies chosen.
+These policies will be set out in a report that is required to be produced for each carbon budget period.
+Policies to deliver carbon budgets set under the Bill will, where applicable, be subject to a consultation process and their own impact assessments.
 In addition any secondary legislation made under this Bill will be accompanied by a costed regulatory impact assessment and other assessments as required.
-Consequently it is not possible to provide exact costings for the provisions of this Bill until after implementation, and full costings and benefits may also not be able to be accurately quantified due to reasons discussed below.
+Consequently it is not possible to provide exact costings for the provisions of this Bill until after implementation, and full costings and benefits may not be able to be accurately quantified due to reasons discussed below.